Landscapes in coloured pencil can feel like “too much”: too many leaves, blades of grass, rocks, clouds… and a whole lot of green.

 We also have step-by-step workshops on a tree-covered hillside and a single tree drawn with watercolour pencils if you want to practise different approaches.

-Foreground grass is where a lot of beginners panic.
+Foreground grass is where most people panic.

 Start by blocking in the shadows dark enough to push the lighter blades forward.
 Vary your pencil pressure so your darks still have subtle colour shifts, not flat black bands.